-- Placentitis, such as the TORCH infections. - Chorioamnionitis which can lead to preterm labour and delivery.
+- Placentitis, such as the TORCH infections. - > Chorioamnionitis which can lead to preterm labour and delivery i.
+Sperm production begins at puberty at continues throughout life, with several hundred million sperm being produced each day.

-In this unit, you learnt among other things that : sperm production begins at puberty at continues throughout life, with several hundred million sperm being produced each day.
-That in the process of oogenesis, the ovary contains many follicles composed of a developing egg surrounded by an outer layer of follicle cells.
+ii.
+In the process of oogenesis, the ovary contains many follicles composed of a developing egg surrounded by an outer layer of follicle cells.
 Each egg begins oogenesis as a primary oocyte.

-That fertilisation combines the haploid sets of chromosomes from two individuals into a single diploid cell, the zygote.
-In addition, fertilisation activates the egg.
+iii.
+Fertilization combines the haploid sets of chromosomes from two individuals into a single diploid cell, the zygote.
+In addition, fertilization activates the egg.
 Egg activation blocks entry by additional sperm, stimulates the final meiotic division, and triggers the onset of embryonic development.

-That the process of acrosomal reaction which is a change in the sperm that is common to many animals.
-The prevention of polyspermy - fast block and slow block.
-In embryogenesis, patterning is important for determining which cells develop into which organs.
+iv.
+The process of acrosomal reaction which is a change in the sperm that is common to many animals.

-- Sperm production begins at puberty at continues throughout life, with several hundred million sperm being produced each day. - In the process of oogenesis, the ovary contains many follicles composed of a developing egg surrounded by an outer layer of follicle cells.
-Each egg begins oogenesis as a primary oocyte. - Fertilisation combines the haploid sets of chromosomes from two individuals into a single diploid cell, the zygote.
-In addition, fertilisation activates the egg.
-Egg activation blocks entry by additional sperm, stimulates the final meiotic division, and triggers the onset of embryonic development. - The process of acrosomal reaction which is a change in the sperm that is common to many animals. - Prevention of polyspermy fast block and slow block. - In embryogenesis,Patterning is important for determining which cells develop into which organs. - The placenta functions as a fetomaternal organ with two components: the fetal placenta (Chorion frondosum) and the maternal placenta (Decidua basalis). - Classification of placenta is based on histological (microscopic) structural organisation and layers between fetal and maternal circulation. - The Three main groups of placenta are: Haemochorial, endotheliochorial and epitheliochorial. - Two characteristics that form bases for classification of placental types: The gross shape of the placenta and the distribution of contact sites between fetal membranes and endometrium.

-6.0 TUTOR- MARKED ASSIGNMENT
+v.
+Prevention of polyspermy - fast block and slow block.

+vi.
+In embryogenesis, Patterning is important for determining which cells develop into which organs.

+vii.
+The placenta functions as a fetomaternal organ with two components: the fetal placenta (Chorion frondosum) and the maternal placenta (Decidua basalis).

+viii.
+Classification of placenta is on the basis of histological (microscopic) structural organization and layers between fetal and maternal circulation.

+ix.
+The Three main groups of placenta are: Haemochorial, endotheliochorial and epitheliochorial.

+x.
+Two characteristics that form bases for classification of placental types: The gross shape of the placenta and the distribution of contact sites between fetal membranes and endometrium.

-At the anatomy/ embryology museum, identify the different stages in the fertilisation process and observe the characteristics of each process.
+6.1 At the anatomy/ embryology museum, identify the different stages in the fertilization process and observe the characteristics of each process.
 Also, observe the maternal and fetal parts of the placenta and the various conditions associated with the placenta.
 Record your findings in your log book.